CHILDREN’S REPUBLIC: JANUSZ KORCZAK IN WARSAW

-Leaving behind the narrow-mindedness of the post-war communist believes, in our generation, the historical image of Janusz Korczak (Henryk Goldsmith by birth) is to be conventionally put equate with Mother Teresa, Mahatma Gandhi, J.F.
-Kennedy, and Martin Luther King jr. It must be said, that the fame and awareness rather confounded the famous doctor as it was a little more than his care of children and the reshaping of the public mind towards the parenting.
-Henryk himself was lucky enough to be born in a wealthy family of the assimilated Polish Jews.
-Though, in the face of well-to-do income of the legal servant father, presence of nuns, and materials conditions, the Goldsmith family was far from being an island of homeyness.
-The oncoming pediatrician, a child himself at the time, had no way than to take hard the stand-off of his father, semi-depressive conditions of the mother, and a standoffishness of a sister.
+Leaving behind the narrow-mindedness of the post-war communist beliefs, in our generation, the historical image of Janusz Korczak (Henryk Goldsmith by birth) is to be conventionally put equate with Mother Teresa, Mahatma Gandhi, J.F.
+Kennedy, and Martin Luther King jr. It must be said, that the fame and awareness rather confounded the famous doctor as it was a little more than his care of children and the reshaping of the public mind towards parenting.
+Henryk himself was lucky enough to be born into a wealthy family of assimilated Polish Jews.
+Though, in the face of the well-to-do income of the legal servant father, the presence of nuns, and material conditions, the Goldsmith family was far from being an island of homeyness.
+The oncoming pediatrician, a child himself at the time, had no way but to take hard on the stand-off of his father, the semi-depressive conditions of his mother, and a standoffishness of a sister.

 BERSOHN AND BAUMAN CHILDREN’S HOSPITAL

-Once resuming (after the military service) his position at the Children’s hospital in early 1906, Janusz Korczak took the plunge of a medical routine.
+Once resuming (after the military service) his position at the Children’s Hospital in early 1906, Janusz Korczak took the plunge into a medical routine.
 The little patients largely used to be treated for the symptoms of scarlet fever, dysentery, and even typhus and tuberculosis.
-Apart from pure medical treatment, doctor Goldsmith advocated (among his colleges) for a completely new culture of treatment children.
-The educator Korczak nullified the bygone taboo on toys within the hospital, with one’s eyes open to the existence of the mental state of his little care recipients part from the physical.
-Pediatrician Goldsmith treated children for infections and injuries, as well as the educator Korczak advocated for caring for the mental condition, the factor which used to remain in place after releasing from the hospital and falling back on poverty, violent parenting, and even abuse.
+Apart from pure medical treatment, doctor Goldsmith advocated (among his colleagues) for a completely new culture of treatment of children.
+The educator Korczak nullified the bygone taboo on toys within the hospital, with one’s eyes open to the existence of the mental state of his little care recipients apart from the physical.
+Pediatrician Goldsmith treated children for infections and injuries, as well as the educator Korczak advocated for caring for the mental condition, the factor which used to remain in place after release from the hospital and falling back on poverty, violent parenting, and even abuse.

 1912-1940: 92 KROCHMALNA STREET

 Pediatrician office at the Children’s hospital, private medical practice, and literary activity as a public advocate for mindful parenting: all these were not to become Korczak’s apogee of life.
-His treatment methods outsided the conventional curing diseases to the extent doctor Goldsmith now cherished the idea to take the helm over an orphanage.
-Within four years subsequent to his return (from the military service in 1906) to Warsaw, the Warsaw intelligentsia as well as acclaimed flag bearers of pediatrics was puzzled with the rumors depicting doctor Korczak as an educator of children from troubled homes.
-In contrast to the public belief of his contemporaries, Janusz Korczak renounced from idea, that his choice was a sacrifice.
-Contrariwise, the supervision of the children’s institution pushed the boundaries of the conventional pediatrics and potentially explored new horizons of caring little souls in broader terms.
-Korczak masterminded his own diagnostic system to reveals the symptoms beyond physical diseases.
-In exactly the same way doctor Goldsmith diagnosticated intoxication, a fever or typhus, educator Korczak seized room for applying pedagogics to educate a full individual.
+His treatment methods did outside the conventional curing diseases to the extent that doctor Goldsmith now cherished the idea to take the helm over an orphanage.
+Within four years subsequent to his return (from military service in 1906) to Warsaw, the Warsaw intelligentsia, as well as acclaimed flag bearers of pediatrics, was puzzled by the rumors depicting doctor Korczak as an educator of children from troubled homes.
+In contrast to the public belief of his contemporaries, Janusz Korczak renounced the idea, that his choice was a sacrifice.
+Contrariwise, the supervision of the children’s institution pushed the boundaries of conventional pediatrics and potentially explored new horizons of caring for little souls in broader terms.
+Korczak masterminded his own diagnostic system to reveal the symptoms beyond physical diseases.
+In exactly the same way doctor Goldsmith diagnosed intoxication, a fever, or typhus, educator Korczak seized room for applying pedagogics to educate a full individual.

-In view of the fact, that the construction effort of an orphanage for 106 children was behind schedule and over budget, little citizens of the Children’s republic would be able to settle in in October 1912 at the earliest.
-Children were taken to a place at Krochmalna 92 at the height of a rainy October day with bags over the shoulders and sticks, belongings they possessed at the summer camp in the country.
+In view of the fact, that the construction effort of an orphanage for 106 children was behind schedule and over budget, few citizens of the Children’s republic would be able to settle in in October 1912 at the earliest.
+Children were taken to a place at Krochmalna 92 at the height of a rainy October day with bags over their shoulders and sticks, belongings they possessed at the summer camp in the country.
 Doctor Korczak himself accommodated a small premise in the attic.
-Rainy soaked children witnessed a new stucco four-story building, an image close to the fairy tales.
-They were welcomed to enter a spacious dining-room on the dist floor with high ceiling, panoramic windows, and delicious dishes, cooked as if they were VIP guests.
+Rainy-soaked children witnessed a new stucco four-story building, an image close to the fairy tales.
+They were welcomed to enter a spacious dining room on the first floor with a high ceiling, panoramic windows, and delicious dishes, cooked as if they were VIP guests.
 Children were amazed by span-new classrooms and workshops, an administration office, and three floors of convenient bedrooms with heating, electricity, and hot water.
-Apart from this almost prestige facilities for the first 85 pupils, the orphanage included a wing for families, who were ready to adopt a child.
+Apart from these almost prestigious facilities for the first 85 pupils, the orphanage included a wing for families, who were ready to adopt a child.

 AN EXPULSION: CHLODNA 33

-Minimizing one’s expectations on German sympathy, doctor Korczak made his mind to find an alternative decision, namely an appropriate building within the uncompromised boundaries of the upcoming Jewish ghetto in Warsaw.
+Minimizing one’s expectations of German sympathy, doctor Korczak made up his mind to find an alternative decision, namely an appropriate building within the uncompromised boundaries of the upcoming Jewish ghetto in Warsaw.
 The headmaster established contact with Szczepan Bońkowski, the chief educator of the institution at Chlodna 33, a few blocks to the East of the orphanage.
 ‘PAŃSTWOWE GIMNAZJUM MĘSKIE KUPIECKIE IM.
-ROESLERÓW’ (State Merchant Male Gymnasium named after Roeslers) faced the reverse challenge: to move out the gymnasium beyond the bounds of the established area.
-The two principals agreed-upon exchange of the buildings with mutual respect to the entrusted property.
-For obvious reasons the gymnasium had no case to contribute the exact needs of the Children’s orphanage, notedly with the respect to the enormous efforts had been put into the construction of Krochmalna 92 twenty-eight years earlier.
-Doctor Janusz Korczak faced not many alternatives in light of the delivered rejection of his appeal towards the German authorities.
+ROESLERÓW’ (State Merchant Male Gymnasium named after Roeslers) faced the reverse challenge: to move out of the gymnasium beyond the bounds of the established area.
+The two principals agreed upon the exchange of the buildings with mutual respect for the entrusted property.
+For obvious reasons, the gymnasium had no case to contribute to the exact needs of the Children’s orphanage, notedly with the respect to the enormous efforts that had been put into the construction of Krochmalna 92 twenty-eight years earlier.
+Doctor Janusz Korczak faced not many alternatives in light of the delivered rejection of his appeal by the German authorities.

 Apart from the fact that the building at Chlodna 33 was not initially constructed for the needs of the children’s orphanage the same way Krochmalna 92, a new residence was in fact the best possible variant to move in.
 The construction of the structure facing Chlodna fell upon the years of the ‘Great War’ (First World War) to be fully finished as early as 1919, the year Poland resumed its independence.
 That same year the ‘Roesler Foundation’, which had been patronizing primary schools since 1911, entrusted the Chlodna 33 building to a newly established educational institution.
 The first residential organization was inaugurated as ‘Powstała Państwowa Szkoła Kupiecka Męska’ (State Men’s Merchant School), later (in 1923) renamed to ‘Państwowa Szkoła Handlowa Męska im.
 J. i M. Roeslerów’ (State School of Commerce for Men.
 J. and M. Roesler) and finally (in 1932) ‘PAŃSTWOWE GIMNAZJUM MĘSKIE KUPIECKIE IM.
 ROESLERÓW’ (State Merchant Male Gymnasium named after Roeslers).

 Throughout the years prior to the Second World War, an institution at Chlodna 33 had been notable not only with its modern architectural design but also with its improved comfort for the educatees.
-The erection accommodated laboratories, fully equipped library and a medical center.
-The educational program of three years of studying was aimed at engraining boys with merchant formation and encouraging them to start their own business once getting an adult.
-Just as in Korczak’s orphanage, the administration of the gymnasium used to give encouragement to inner parliament, coteries, and hobby clubs.
-After the move to Krochmalna 92, the gymnasium would operate until November 1942 and the final closedown by the Germans.
-A number of students and teachers chose the dangerous alternative and proceeded the education in secret.
+The erection accommodated laboratories, a fully equipped library, and a medical center.
+The educational program of three years of studying was aimed at engraining boys with merchant formation and encouraging them to start their own businesses once getting an adult.
+Just as in Korczak’s orphanage, the administration of the gymnasium used to give encouragement to the inner parliament, coteries, and hobby clubs.
+After the move to Krochmalna 92, the gymnasium would operate until November 1942, and the final closedown by the Germans.
+A number of students and teachers chose the dangerous alternative and proceeded with the education in secret.
 The gymnasium would accommodate Nowogrodzka 58 after the war.